ManApart/quest-command/readme.md

 ### Building

-Run `mvn clean install` and then `mvn package -Dmaven.test.skip=true` to build a jar.
-This should be found in `QuestCommand/target` (`quest-command-1.0-SNAPSHOT-jar-with-dependencies` or `quest-command-1.0-SNAPSHOT`)
+Run AppBuilder's main method.
+I use the ide.
+This generates files so they don't need to be done at runtime.
+This only needs to be re-run when you change certain files (like adding new commands, events, event listeners etc)

-TODO - tests run correctly in intellij but not through maven
+Run `gradlew clean build jar` to build a jar.
+This should be found in `QuestCommand/build/libs` (`quest-command-1.0-SNAPSHOT`)

 ### Running
-Navigate to `QuestCommand/target` and run `java -jar quest-command-1.0-SNAPSHOT-jar-with-dependencies.jar`
+Navigate to `QuestCommand/target` and run `java -jar quest-command-1.0-SNAPSHOT.jar`